superminority/jsv/README.rst

 There are a number of operations on these objects, both unary and binary.
 We discuss them here.

-extract_keys (j -> k)
+extract_template (o -> t)
-  Creates a keys object from a json object?
+  Creates a template from a json object.

-compress (k, j -> v)
+compress (t, o -> r)
-  Creates a values object from a json object and a keys object?
+  Creates a record from a json object and a template.

-decompress (k, v -> j)
+decompress (t, r -> o)
-  Creates a json object from a values object and a keys object?
+  Creates a json object from a values object and a keys object.

-is_compressable (k, j -> bool)
+is_compressable (t, o -> bool)
   Can a given json object be compressed using a given key structure?

-is_decompressible (k, v -> bool)
+is_decompressible (t, r -> bool)
   Can a given values object be decompressed using a given key structure?

-is_finer (k1, k2 -> bool)
+is_finer (t1, t2 -> bool)
-  Does k1 contain all the keys & nesting structure of k2?
-Another way to put this is that k2 should decompress every values object that k1 decompresses.
+  Does t1 contain all the keys & nesting structure of t2?
+Another way to put this is that t2 should decompress every values object that t1 decompresses.

-is_coarser (k1, k2 -> bool)
+is_coarser (t1, t2 -> bool)
   Just ``is_finer`` with the argument order reversed.